jlaura/autocnet/README.md

 The network candidate graph (or NCG) is assocaited with a collection of PostGreSQL database tables.
 We have to initiate the database connection via a configuration file.
-The configuration file.
 An example configuration file is provided in the config directory. `ncg.config_from_file('config/demo.yml')`

 Once configured, the images need to be loaded and the graph of potential overlapping images generated.
 We do this with `ncg.from_database()`.

 At this point, you have a fully functioning autocnet project using an NCG.
+The above snippet assumes that a prepopulated database already exists.
+Keep reading to see how AutoCNet supports importing images from an existing image data store.

 ### Import images from a data store containing image footprints
 Autocnet does not assume where your image footprints are coming from for